charleschan1108/import_export/README.md

 ## Set up
 It is better to create a virtual environment for this project since it will not affect your existing python environment.

+### Step 0: Download ChromeDriver
+Go to https://chromedriver.chromium.org/ and download the suitable version chromedriver for your computer.
+And place it in the home directory of this repo.

-### Step 0: Clone the repository and get the source code ready in your computer
+### Step 1: Clone the repository and get the source code ready in your computer
 ```
 # clone repo
 git clone https://github.com/charleschan1108/import_export.git